 Beast Boy: So I've heard.

-In MAD Magazine, Ziegleveit B. Schtoonk was an Al Jaffe character who recurred in his 'Snappy Comebacks to Stupid Questions' series.
+In MAD, Ziegleveit B. Schtoonk was an Al Jaffe character who recurred in his 'Snappy Comebacks to Stupid Questions' series.
 The stupid questions would invariably be about his name, but what do you expect if you engrave something like that on your nameplate?